semsorock/midnight-indexer/docs/api/v1/api-documentation.md

 }
 ```

-### transactions(offset: TransactionOffset!): [Transaction!]!
+### transactions(offset: TransactionOffset!, address: UnshieldedAddress): [Transaction!]!

 Fetch transactions by hash or by identifier using a TransactionOffset object.
 The offset must include either a hash or an identifier, but not both.
-Returns an array since a hash may map to multiple related actions.

-**Example:**
+Optionally, you can filter by an unshielded address to retrieve only transactions that create or spend unshielded UTXOs for that address.

+**Parameters:**
+- `offset`: Required.
+Either a transaction hash or identifier.
+- `address`: Optional.
+An unshielded address (Bech32m format) to filter transactions.

+**Example (by hash):**

 ```graphql
 query {